Dwij1704/website-getmethatdawg/README.md

 - **🚀 Zero Configuration**: Deploy agents with literally zero config files
 - **🎯 Auto-Detection**: Automatically detects your agent functions and endpoints
-- **🔧 Endpoint Decorators**: Use simple decorators to define your endpoints
+- **🔧 Auto-Detection**: Automatically detects your functions and creates endpoints
 - **⚡ One Command Deploy**: From code to production in seconds
 - **🌐 Instant APIs**: Your functions become REST endpoints automatically
 - **🔒 Pre-Auth Support**: Seamless deployment without flyctl setup